doksu/thirdman/README.md

 - Splunk Enterprise 6.2+
 - Splunk Common Information Model 4.2+

+It is essential that your authentication sourcetypes' fields be mapped to the CIM's authentication datamodel and the datamodel should be accelerated before using this app.

 The following are optional:

 - Splunk App for Enterprise Security 3.2.2+

-The correlation saved search is designed for the Splunk App for Enterprise Security (ES) 3.2.2+, however it can be modified to be used without ES, furthermore, the third man dashboard does not require ES.
-Naturally, your authentication sourcetypes' fields need to be mapped to the authentication datamodel and that datamodel should be accelerated for at least the period the search will be used for.
+The correlation search (Access - Third Man Access Behaviour Detected - Rule), is designed for the Splunk App for Enterprise Security (ES) 3.2.2+.

 #### Splunk Enterprise system requirements

-The same system requirements of the Splunk App for Enterprise Security apply to the thirdman correlation search (http://docs.splunk.com/Documentation/ES/latest/Install).
+This app requires significant resources, but the exact requirements depend on a range of factors.
+The system requirements for the Splunk App for Enterprise Security can be used as a guide (http://docs.splunk.com/Documentation/ES/latest/Install).

 #### Download